 I need meat for energy, what to do?

-You can eat meat at breakfast and lunch, and for the evenings you can bring an emergency salami from home – or any other dried, packaged sausage that doesn’t need to be in the fridge.
-Unfortunately it is not possible to serve separate meals, so both meal options are vegetarian.
+You can eat meat at breakfast and lunch, and for the evenings you can bring an emergency salami from home – or any other dried, packaged sausage that doesn’t need to be kept in the fridge.
+Unfortunately it is not possible to serve separate meals, so all meal options are vegetarian.

 If you put this in your registration form, we’ve got you covered.
-If you have severe restrictions we cannot accomodate, we will contact you before the event.
+If you have severe restrictions we cannot accommodate, we will contact you before the event.
 If you did not put any diet in the registration form, you’ll need to contact us as soon as possible – but you might need to bring your own food if the special dietary food has already been ordered.

 Why is there no more salad?